11jo/JOining_Party/Readme.md

 Compatibility : BGEE, SOD, BG2EE and EET.

 - Install JOining Party **AFTER** mods that add any dialog or script options related to NPC.
+- [More Interjections](https://gibberlings3.github.io/Documentation/readmes/readme-cdtweaks.html#contents_1010), from Tweak Anthology, [componant 1010](https://github.com/Gibberlings3/Tweaks-Anthology/blob/master/cdtweaks/lib/comp_1010.tpa) is completly incompatible with this mod if installed BEFORE JOining Party...
+But should be okay if installed AFTER...
+Still need to be investigated !

 Componant :